 The architectural guidelines are based on the covenants of Long Reach, and help residents understand what types of exterior alterations and In-Home Businesses are most likely to be approved.

 The Village of Long Reach is a covenant protected community.
 These covenants require, among other things, that all permanent changes to a lot be approved by the Village Architecture Committee.

 You should submit an exterior alteration application to the village covenant advisor.
 Your application will be reviewed by the Resident Architecture Committee (RAC), a committee of volunteers who reside in Long Reach, and makes recommendations to the Architecture Committee (AC).
 The AC will decide whether to approve, approve with provisions, or disapprove an application.
 If the AC member agrees with the RAC’s decision, the AC member will sign the application, granting final approval.
 If the application has been approved, the resident may proceed with the project, assuming the resident has approvals from all applicable agencies.

-Applications may be turned in at the village office at Stonehouse, or may be mailed to the Covenant Advisor at our office at 8775 Cloudleap Court, Columbia, MD 21045.
+Applications may be emailed to our Covenant Advisor (visit our contact us page for their information), turned in at the village office at Stonehouse, or may be mailed to our office at 8775 Cloudleap Court, Columbia, MD 21045.

 How long will it take for me to get approval of my application once it is submitted to the covenant advisor?

 Once a complete application is received (incomplete applications will be returned) it will be placed on the agenda for the next RAC meeting.
 Each application (except for Fast Track applications) will be seen at two consecutive meetings to allow the RAC time for site visits.
 Meetings are held every other Wednesday at 7:30pm at Stonehouse (8775 Cloudleap Court Columbia, MD).
 Applications usually take no longer than 30 days for review by the Architectural Committee, unless applying for a major alteration.
 Applications may take up to 60 days to be reviewed.